Pic courtesy: Haus der Kulturen der Welt (HKW, Berlin)

 Her critically acclaimed first (anti)novel, The Gypsy Goddess, (2014) smudged the line between powerful fiction and fearsome critique in narrating the 1968 massacre of forty-four landless untouchable men, women and children striking for higher wages in the village of Kilvenmani, Tanjore, Tamil Nadu.
 Her second novel, a work of auto-fiction, When I Hit You: Or, The Portrait of the Writer As A Young Wife (2017) drew upon her own experience within an abusive marriage, to lift the veil on the silence that surrounds domestic violence and marital rape in modern India.
 It was selected as book of the year by The Guardian, The Observer, Daily Telegraph and Financial Times; and was shortlisted for the Women's Prize for Fiction 2018, among others.
 Her third novel, Exquisite Cadavers, a work of experimental fiction was published in November 2019, and like her other novels was longlisted for the Swansea University International Dylan Thomas Prize.

 She received a PEN Translates award for her translation of Salma's Manamiyangal (Women, Dreaming; Titled Axis Press, Penguin-Randomhouse India, 2020).
-At present she is exploring her non-fiction writing through an Arts Council, Developing Your Creative Practice (DYCP) grant.
+In 2019-2020, she was able to expand and explore her non-fiction writing through an Arts Council, Developing Your Creative Practice (DYCP) grant.
 This support enabled her to write two long-form essays exploring female militancy in the LTTE/ Eelam Tamil liberation struggle (The Orders Were to Rape You (The White Review) and The Poetry of Female Fighters (Guernica)).
+This culminated in her latest book.

 She holds a PhD in sociolinguistics from Anna University, Chennai (2010).
 Her work has appeared in eighteen languages.
-She lives in East London with her children and her partner.
+She lives in southern India with her children and her partner.
 She is represented by David Godwin Literary Associates.

 International Writing Program, University of Iowa (USA), Aug-Dec 2009